AAzxc321/ai-workflow-setup/research/sources.md

 # Research Sources

-## Topic
-AI-powered SEO content production.
+## Topic: AI-powered SEO content production.

 ## Research Objective
 The goal of this research is to understand how experienced SEO and content practitioners use AI to improve research, content planning, optimization, production, distribution, and AI search visibility.
 The objective is to know how to use it without relying on low-quality automated content.